St. Cloud Native to Play D-I Hockey for Army-West Point - NewsBreak

 St. Cloud Native to Play D-I Hockey for Army-West Point

 St. Cloud native Jon Bell has committed to play NCAA Division I hockey for Army-West Point in Atlantic Hockey.
-Bell has been playing for Minnesota Magicians...wjon.com
+Bell has been playing for Minnesota Magicians...1390granitecitysports.com

 St. Cloud native Jon Bell has committed to play NCAA Division I hockey for Army-West Point in Atlantic Hockey.
-Bell has been playing for Minnesota Magicians...wjon.com
+Bell has been playing for Minnesota Magicians...1390granitecitysports.com

 Comments / 0